 God.
 He's OK with being called God, since it's clear that He's the only one to which a Christian or Jew would refer, but...
 YHVH or YHWH?
 Is the name more closely Anglicized as Yahweh, Jehovah, or something in between?
 It's not supposed to be pronounced.
 Nobody but the high priest knew how the word is pronounced, and even modern religious Jews misspell it on purpose because they're not allowed to write it.
 There is some debate about what exactly the word means, but it's likely related to the root 'to exist'.

 YHWH/YHVH are the same transliteration, since the letter that was pronounced "w" in ancient Hebrew has changed into a "v" sound in most modern Hebrew pronunciations (some exceptions exist, e.g., Yemenite pronunciation preserves the "w").
 Vowels weren't introduced in Hebrew until the Middle Ages, but we're pretty sure "Yaweh" is correct because we have Greek magic papyri with invocations to one "Iaoue".
 (The Greek alphabet doesn't have letters for Y or an H that isn't at the beginning of the word.)
 "Jehovah" is a Christian butchering of the name by a scribe, unfamiliar with the custom of taking the name you substitute in prayer ("Adonai") and putting its vowels on YHVH as a reminder, smooshing the two words together.
-Also, Jews aren't forbidden from writing G-d's name...they're forbidden from *destroying* something with G-d's name written on it, however, which makes writing G-d's name on something kind of a big deal since near anything you write is eventually going to be destroyed.
+Also, Jews aren't forbidden from writing God's name...they're forbidden from *destroying* something with God's name written on it, however, which makes writing God's name on something kind of a big deal since near anything you write is eventually going to be destroyed.

 It's quite often translated in modern versions of the Bible as "I am".